wp-plugins/wcp-contact-form/readme.txt

 14. Admin Panel :: Settings :: reCAPTCHA

 == Changelog ==
+= 2.4.1 =
+* changed: Form entries excluded from search result
+* changed: Rules for enqueue of the reCaptcha JS
+* Changed: Method of checking for minimum required PHP version on a server
+* Minor changes for compatibility with WordPress 4.4

 = 2.4.0 =
 * fixed: Removed strip slashes from submited form fields
 * added: Added ability to change color for "Required" marker via plugin settings